 Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®

-The Citi / AAdvantage Platinum Select World Elite Mastercard offers cardholders similar rewards as the Executive World Elite card — 2x AAdvantage miles on eligible American Airlines and 1 mile per dollar on everything else.
-Plus, earn 40,000 bonus miles after spending $2,000 within the first three months of account opening.
+The Citi / AAdvantage Platinum Select World Elite Mastercard offers cardholders similar rewards as the Executive World Elite card — including 2x AAdvantage miles on eligible American Airlines purchases, 2x AAdvantage miles on gas stations and restaurants and 1 mile per dollar on everything else.
+Plus, earn 50,000 bonus miles after spending $2,500 within the first three months of account opening.

 - Decent sign-up bonus

-- $99 annual fee wavied the first year
+- $99 annual fee waived the first year

 Read our full Citi / AAdvantage Platinum Select World Elite Mastercard review.